SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_si70xx/readme.md

 1. Compile and run the application.
 2. When the application runs, it measures relative humidity and temperature for every 2 seconds.
-3. Connect oscilloscope to Evaluation kit board's ULP_GPIO_6(EXP16), ULP_GPIO_7(EXP15) and observe the temperature and humidity data on I2C line.
+3. Connect an oscilloscope to the Evaluation Kit board's ULP_GPIO_6(EXP16) / GPIO_6(EXP16) and ULP_GPIO_7(EXP15) / GPIO_7(EXP15) and observe the temperature and humidity data on I2C line.
-4. After successful program execution the prints in serial console looks as shown below.
+4. After successful program execution, the prints in the serial console looks as shown below.

    ![Figure: Introduction](resources/readme/output1.png)

    ![Figure: Introduction](resources/readme/output2.png)

 > **Note:**
 >